Too much focus is put towards making virtual or fictional worlds better - the “metaverse” has enough smart minds working on it.

-The walled gardens of the Web 2.0 era have been reproduced in the physical world through IoT networks like Google Home, Facebook Portal, and Alexa.
+The walled gardens of the Web 2.0 era are being reproduced in the physical world through IoT networks like Google Home, Facebook Portal, and Alexa.

 Vehicles are the next and largest category of devices to be connected.
 Automakers have created companies like Otonomo and Wejo to replicate the Web2 model of reselling user data, while Amazon, Google, and Apple are doing everything they can to embed their software into vehicles.